Research

-Research is "creative and systematic work undertaken to increase the stock of knowledge".
-It involves the collection, organization and analysis of evidence to increase understanding of a topic, characterized by a particular attentiveness to controlling sources of bias and error.
+Research is creative and systematic work undertaken to increase the stock of knowledge.
+It involves the collection, organization, and analysis of evidence to increase understanding of a topic, characterized by a particular attentiveness to controlling sources of bias and error.
 These activities are characterized by accounting and controlling for biases.
-A research project may be an expansion on past work in the field.
+A research project may be an expansion of past work in the field.
 To test the validity of instruments, procedures, or experiments, research may replicate elements of prior projects or the project as a whole.

 The primary purposes of basic research (as opposed to applied research) are documentation, discovery, interpretation, and the research and development (R&D) of methods and systems for the advancement of human knowledge.
 Approaches to research depend on epistemologies, which vary considerably both within and between humanities and sciences.
 There are several forms of research: scientific, humanities, artistic, economic, social, business, marketing, practitioner research, life, technological, etc. The scientific study of research practices is known as meta-research.

-A researcher is a person engaged in conducting research, possibly recognized as an occupation by a formal job title.
-Researchers are either Social Scientist or Natural Science Scientist.
-In order to be social researcher or social scientist, one should have enormous knowledge of subject related to social science that they are specialized in.
-Similarly, in order to be natural science researcher, the person should have knowledge on field related to natural science (Physics, Chemistry, Biology, Astronomy, Zoology and so on).
+A researcher is a person who conducts research, especially in order to discover new information or to reach a new understanding.
+In order to be a social researcher or a social scientist, one should have enormous knowledge of subjects related to social science that they are specialized in.
+Similarly, in order to be a natural science researcher, the person should have knowledge of fields related to natural science (physics, chemistry, biology, astronomy, zoology and so on).
+Professional associations provide one pathway to mature in the research profession.

 Etymology

-The word research is derived from the Middle French "recherche", which means "to go about seeking", the term itself being derived from the Old French term "recerchier" a compound word from "re-" + "cerchier", or "sercher", meaning 'search'.
+The word research is derived from the Middle French "recherche", which means "to go about seeking", the term itself being derived from the Old French term "recerchier", a compound word from "re-" + "cerchier", or "sercher", meaning 'search'.
 The earliest recorded use of the term was in 1577.

 Definitions

 Research has been defined in a number of different ways, and while there are similarities, there does not appear to be a single, all-encompassing definition that is embraced by all who engage in it.

-Research in simplest terms is searching for knowledge and searching for truth.
-In a formal sense, it is a systematic study of a problem attacked by a deliberately chosen strategy which starts with choosing an approach to preparing a blueprint (design) and acting upon it in terms of designing research hypotheses, choosing methods and techniques, selecting or developing data collection tools, processing the data, interpretation and ends with presenting solution/s of the problem.
+Research, in its simplest terms, is searching for knowledge and searching for truth.
+In a formal sense, it is a systematic study of a problem attacked by a deliberately chosen strategy, which starts with choosing an approach to preparing a blueprint (design) and acting upon it in terms of designing research hypotheses, choosing methods and techniques, selecting or developing data collection tools, processing the data, interpretation, and ending with presenting solution(s) of the problem.

 Another definition of research is given by John W. Creswell, who states that "research is a process of steps used to collect and analyze information to increase our understanding of a topic or issue".
 It consists of three steps: pose a question, collect data to answer the question, and present an answer to the question.